-The use of constructivist apprenticeship, live coding, and antagonistic programming activities is extremely flexible and can benefit beyond the programming courses (introductory and intermediate) we have been focusing our discussion on so far.
-Any course conveying a problem-solving skill to students can benefit from these andragocial strategies (e.g. accounting, software engineering, algorithms design...).
+The use of constructivist apprenticeship, live coding, and antagonistic programming activities is extremely flexible and can benefit beyond programming offerings on which we have been focusing our discussion so far.
+Any course conveying a problem-solving skill to students can benefit from these andragogical strategies (e.g. accounting, software engineering, algorithms design...).
 In this expanded context, "live coding" and "code peer review" activities can be more broadly perceived as "peer reviewed problem solving", which then leads to the capacity for self-direction within the broader context of problem solving.